EDGE showcases 42 new launches at Dubai Airshow

 EDGE has also launched the KATIM GATEWAY X9000M, a pocket-sized, high-assurance network encryptor that redefines secure mobility.
 The latest in the GATEWAY series, it delivers government-grade encryption in a compact, portable form for secure connectivity all mission environments.
 Fully interoperable with KATIM’s existing infrastructure, the X9000M expands EDGE’s secure communications portfolio and advances sovereign capability in trusted data protection.

-Under the theme ‘Always Ahead Always Above’, EDGE is exhibiting its advanced systems spanning air, space, propulsion, smart weapons, radars and electronic warfare, electro-optic technologies, and secure communications.
+Under the theme ‘Always Ahead Always Above’, EDGE is exhibiting its advanced systems spanning air, space, propulsion, smart weapons, radars and electronic warfare, electro-optic technologies, and secure communications at its main stand, 520, and outdoor stand, S34.